z1kary/alpha-blog/README.md

-This is a little web app in ruby on rails
+This is a little web app in ruby on railstest

 by z1kary